ExplainReduce: Generating global explanations from many local explanations: Applications for reduced local explanation sets

+\textbf{Global explanations}: Generating one local explanation per data point easily results in hundreds, if not thousands, of explanations, overwhelming users.
+A reduced proxy set offers a compact, interpretable global view of the closed-box model behaviour.

+\textbf{Interpretable surrogate for the closed-box model}: If local explanations faithfully approximate the closed-box model, the full set of these explanations can replace it with minimal accuracy loss.
+A small proxy set offers a practical, interpretable surrogate without sacrificing accuracy.

+\textbf{Exploratory data analysis and XAI method comparison}: Studying reduced explanation sets can reveal redundancy in explanations and highlight clusters of similar models.
+Comparing proxy sets from different XAI methods offers insights into the stability and consistency of their explanations.

-\emph{Outlier detection}: Given a novel observation, we can study how well the local models in the reduced set can predict it compared to similar items in the training dataset.
+\textbf{Outlier detection}: Given a novel observation, we can assess how well the local models in the reduced set predict it relative to similar items in the training dataset.
 If the novel item is better explained by a different model than the one used for other similar items, or if no explanation in the reduced set accurately captures the relationship, the novel item could be considered an outlier.

+\textbf{Clustering}: By associating each training item with an explanation from a small set, we can partition the data based on the closed-box model behaviour.
+If the association is achieved, for example, by selecting the explanation with the lowest error, we can perform clustering without a distance measure, which is a desirable property for many types of data for which constructing a distance measure is non-trivial, such as images or molecules.